kramse/docs.kramse.org/_notes/kubernetes/kubernetes-networking-on-premise.md

 ---
-title: Kubernetes Networking on Premise
+title: Kubernetes Networking on Premise 🌱
 permalink: /kubernetes-networking
+category: kubernetes
 ---

 ### Kubernetes Networking -- for people that want to run their own clusters 🌱